Read our 2016 Report Card for Hurd.

-The American Health Care Act of 2017 (AHCA), H.R.
-1628, is the House Republicans' leading proposal to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood. ### Update - May 4, 2017 A new deal among ...
+The American Health Care Act of 2017 (AHCA) is the leading proposal to "repeal and replace" the Affordable Care Act (aka Obamacare, but we'll abbreviate it ACA) and "defund" Planned Parenthood. ### Update - June 22, 2017 On June 22, Senate Republicans released their draft ...

 H.R.
 2146: Defending Public Safety Employees’ Retirement Act

 This vote made H.R.
 2146 the vehicle for passage of Trade Promotion Authority (TPA) for the Trans-Pacific Partnership (TPP) trade deal currently being negotiated.
 H.R.
 2146 was originally introduced as a bill to address issues with retirement funds of federal law enforcement officers and firefighters. ...

 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

 The USA Freedom Act (H.R.
 2048, Pub.L.
 114–23) is a U.S. law enacted on June 2, 2015 that restored in modified form several provisions of the Patriot Act, which had expired the day before.
 The act imposes some new limits on the bulk collection of ...

 H.R.
 749: Passenger Rail Reform and Investment Act of 2015

 From Jan 2015 to Jun 2017, Hurd missed 11 of 1,647 roll call votes, which is 0.7%.
 This is better than the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: